defsax/fly-fi/draft-README .md

 - Copy the .env-example file in the frontend directory, and rename it to .env.

-- React-goole-maps: download an API key from Google-Maps-API.
+- google-map-react: download an API key from [Google-Maps-API](https://developers.google.com/maps/gmp-get-started#enable-api-sdk).
 - Replace the API key with yours, after REACT_APP_GOOGLE_API.

 ### Backend: